Zal0/GBSoundDemo/readme.md

 - Start + A: play a song
 - Arrows: navigate throught options
 - Arrows + A: Increments/Decrements current value by 10
+- Arrows + B: Increments/Decrements current value by 100
-- Arrows + B: set Min/Max value to current option
+- Arrows + A + B: set Min/Max value to current option
 - Select + A: Dump Registers